AdaCore/ada-spark-rfcs/considered/oop-remastered.rst

     V : T1'Ref'Ref := new T1'Ref;

-'Ref access types for a given class object are compatible in the case of upcast, but need explicit conversions to downcase.
+'Ref access types for a given class object are compatible in the case of upcast, but need explicit conversions to downcast.
 You can write:

 .. code-block:: ada